* DESIGNER OF

 Kelley Cheng (KC): I loved drawing since I was young.
 In secondary school, I visited bookshops to browse magazines like The Face, Dazed & Confused, Ray Gun, Bikini… I didn’t know what design was, but their edgy layouts and visuals were very attractive.
 I became very interested in taking photographs and even became the chairperson of my school’s photography club.
 My dream was to go overseas to study photography, but my parents asked me to study in Singapore due to our financial situation.
 In the early nineties, there wasn’t a degree in photography or design offered here, so I ended up studying architecture at the National University of Singapore.
 That was where I was first introduced to the Apple Macintosh.
 I played around with it a lot and even created my first fanzine.
 It was a compilation of my random thoughts about architecture and interviews with my schoolmates about life in architecture school.
 I photocopied the zine and forced my friends to buy them at S$1 a copy!

 While still in school, I also cold called magazines to freelance as a photographer and writer.
 I just knew that I wanted to work in publishing more than in architecture.
 My internships at architecture firms confirmed this hunch.
-A year or so after graduation, I joined architecture and interior magazine, ID, and worked there for almost two years before it closed.
+A year or

 You started iSh in 1999 when you were just 27 years old.
 What were you trying to introduce to Singapore’s design scene?